vtexdocs/help-center-content/docs/announcements/en/wordpress-a-powerful-marketing-tool-for-your-store.md

 author: 5WE9zkDdoqqUMRbxIgmp1o
 slug: wordpress-a-powerful-marketing-tool-for-your-store
 legacySlug: wordpress-a-powerful-marketing-tool-for-your-store
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Stores developed with VTEX IO can now display brand pages and blog posts within the store.
+announcementSynopsisEN: 'Stores developed with VTEX IO can now display brand pages and blog posts within the store.'
 ---

 Content marketing has been heavily used as a marketing tool.
 WordPress is an open source software with which you can freely create a website or blog containing pages and posts (categorized or not) about your brand and products.